The Heavy (band)

-The Heavy are an English rock band from Bath, Somerset, England, formed in 2007.
+The Heavy is an English rock band from Bath, Somerset, England, formed in 2007.
 They have released six albums as well as a wide array of singles.
 Their music has been widely used in the media, with their 2009 single "How You Like Me Now?" becoming their biggest hit.

 History

 Formed in 2007, the band included five members: Kelvin Swaby (lead vocals), Dan Taylor (guitar), Spencer Page (bass guitar), Chris Ellul (drums) and Amanda McWhirter (backing vocals).
 Swaby and Taylor became friends in 1998 when they bonded over vintage R&B music and Jim Jarmusch films and soon formed the band.

 The Heavy released two singles in the last half of 2007.
 Their first single was "That Kind of Man", which was released by Don't Touch Recordings and was mixed by Corin Dingley.
 Dingley was the original drummer and co-producer of the first album before being discovered by Ninja Tune, who promptly signed Swaby, Taylor, and Dingley.
-The Heavy released their first album with the beautiful vocal additions from UK singer Amanda McWhirter Great Vengeance and Furious Fire on 17 September 2007 in the United Kingdom, and on 8 April 2008 in the United States.
+The Heavy released their first album, Great Vengeance and Furious Fire, on 17 September 2007 in the United Kingdom, and on 8 April 2008 in the United States.

 On 26 March 2008, the Heavy were named ’artist of the day’ in Spin.
 The band was also mentioned in the Rolling Stone Hot List May 2008.
 They played at the 2008 South By Southwest (SXSW) music festival on the 89.3 Current Stage and collected one of the Best Discovery awards in Spin Magazines "Best and Worst of SXSW 2008".

 The Heavy appeared on the 2009 album Johnny Cash Remixed with a version of "Doing My Time".
 On 2 October 2009 their second album The House That Dirt Built was released by Counter Records.
 The band's third album The Glorious Dead was released on 21 August 2012 via a partnership between Counter Records and Ninja Tune.
 The band undertook an extensive tour of the United States from August to September 2012, with sponsorship from the American beer company Miller Lite.
 The band also had a string of European dates to support The Glorious Dead, from October to November 2012.
 On 1 April 2016, The Heavy released their fourth album, Hurt & the Merciless.

 The Heavy toured Europe and the United States in 2016, making stops at major festivals including Coachella Valley Music and Arts Festival, South by Southwest, Free Press Summer Fest, INmusic festival, Fuji Rock Festival, Hurricane Festival, and Southside Festival.